Home » Rome » Palazzo Colonna

 The best time to visit Palacio Colonna is early in the morning as soon as it opens at 9 am.

-At that time, it will be less crowded, and you can explore Colonna Gallery and gardens more conveniently.
+It will be less crowded, and you can conveniently explore the gallery and gardens.

-Since the museum is open only on Saturdays, arrive early and make the most of your tour.
+Since the museum is open only on Saturdays, arrive early and make the most of the opportunity.

 Back to top